 If you have never done Muay Thai and only practiced BJJ, then it’s worth noting that Muay Thai does involve more cardio than BJJ.

-For this reason, working on your cardio fitness either before or during training can provide significant benefits.
+For this reason, working on your cardio fitness before or during training can provide significant benefits.

 Final Thoughts

-Brazilian jiu-jitsu and Muay Thai gain popularity among millions of fans and followers.
-They are powerful combat disciplines that many people practice, and you should know as well.
+Brazilian jiu-jitsu and Muay Thai gained popularity among millions of fans and followers.
+They are powerful combat disciplines that many people practice, and you should also know.

-In this post, we’ve learned a lot about Muay Thai and BJJ to help you select which discipline to practice in; here’s a brief overview of everything we’ve studied:
+In this post, we’ve learned a lot about Muay Thai and BJJ to help you select which discipline to practice; here’s a brief overview of everything we’ve studied:

-- A combination of Muay Thai and BJJ for mixed martial arts is beneficial to any MMA competitor.
-This is because BJJ will help you improve your ground fighting and grappling, while Muay Thai will help you build a ferocious stand-up striking game.
+• A combination of Muay Thai and BJJ for mixed martial arts is beneficial to any MMA competitor.
+BJJ will help you improve your ground fighting and grappling, while Muay Thai will help you build a ferocious stand-up striking game.

 I hope this post helped you learn more about Muay Thai and Brazilian jiu-jitsu.
 As a result, you will choose the appropriate discipline that matches your physical ability and aspirations.